 Dental specialties, role of dental auxiliaries, specialized instrumentation, materials and equipment will be encompassed to demonstrate a thorough knowledge of the following Dental Specialty Practices: Endodontics, Pedodontics, Prosthodontics, Periodontics, Oral Surgery, Orthodontics and Implant Surgery.
-The student will participate in three separate specialty practices during this term.
+The didactic preparation will strengthen the students understanding of specialty practices along with the specialty observations spring term.
+Required: Successful completion of Dental Assistant Program winter term.